IRELAND 11 Days

 • Best Irish Pubs for Traditional Music, these pubs are known for live Irish music and an authentic Irish vibe.

-1. Lowry's Traditional Irish Music & Whiskey Bar, an iconic Irish pub famed as the "home of Irish music," winning multiple
+1. Lowry's Traditional Irish Music & Whiskey Bar, an iconic Irish pub famed as the "home of Irish music," has won multiple

 "Best Traditional Bar in Ireland" awards for its warm atmosphere, live music, and extensive whiskey selection.